 KEY FINDINGS

-• Key Market Driver: Over 68% preference for plant-based therapies, 54% increase in chronic disease cases, 47% growth in integrative medicine adoption, 62% consumer inclination toward traditional healing systems, and 58% rise in herbal supplement consumption.
+• Key Market Driver: Rising demand for plant-based and traditional therapies is driven by 68% consumer preference for herbal treatments, 62% inclination toward traditional healing systems, and 58% growth in herbal supplement use.

-• Regional Leadership: Asia-Pacific accounts for 72% production concentration, 66% manufacturing facilities, 74% herbal raw material sourcing, 69% practitioner density, and 64% hospital integration rates.
+• Regional Leadership: Asia-Pacific dominates the market with 72% production concentration, 74% herbal raw material sourcing, and 69% practitioner density globally.

 The Tibetan Medicine Market Trends indicate that more than 60% of newly launched products between 2023 and 2025 are focused on immunity, digestive disorders, and metabolic health.
 Approximately 52% of manufacturers have shifted from powdered herbal formats to capsule and tablet forms to improve dosage precision.
 Digitalization has influenced nearly 48% of distribution channels, with online platforms accounting for 30% of global sales volume in 2024.